WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?: WaLi Architecture Design

-Based on this understanding, we propose a self-attention technique along the T-F axes within each spectrogram, without considering correlations among consecutive spectrograms.
-Specifically, attention on frequency and time axes are implemented by two separate fully connected (FC) layers.
+Based on this understanding, we propose a self-attention technique along the T-F axes.
+Specifically, attention to frequency and time axes is implemented by two separate fully connected (FC) layers.
 Along the time path, the input and output dimensions of FC layers are $C \times T \times F$.
 Along the frequency path, the input and output dimensions of FC layers are $C \times F \times T$.
 FC layer learns weights from complex T-F spectrograms and technically is different from the self-attention \cite{ashish2017attention} operation.
-To capture interchannel relationships among the input $E_n$ and output of FC layers, concatenation happens, followed by 2D complex convolutions, CBN, and complex ReLU activation.
+To capture interchannel relationships among the input $E_n$ and output of FC layers, concatenation occurs, followed by 2D complex convolutions, CBN, and complex ReLU activation.
 Finally, the learned weights from the T-F axes are concatenated together to form a unified tensor, which holds joint information on the T-F global correlations from each spectrogram.

-We use only two CGABs - one after the 1st encoder, and another after the 7th encoder.
+We use only two CGABs - one after the 1st encoder, and another after the 7th encoder - to optimize the design.